andres-erbsen/dename-writeup/dename.md

 to work around the need for a directory service; for example, `ssh`, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
-This approach is tedious[@arsTechnicaGGreenwaldPGP] and prone to human error, especially if the users are not online at the same time[@Johnny2008].
+This approach is tedious and prone to human error, especially if the users are not online at the same time[@Johnny1999] [@Johnny2008][@arsTechnicaGGreenwaldPGP].
 Recently, better ways to maintain a user directory have been discovered, such as [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin.
 However, all of those rely on economic feedback loops for security, and the cost